tsweet77/repeater-max/README.md

 You probably want intention_repeater_max.cpp if you are on Linux, and intention_repeater_max.exe if you are on Windows.

-I recommend using clang++ for compiling on Linux.
+To compile g++ is faster (by a little), but I prefer clang++ because it has a cooler name.

-To compile on Linux: clang++ -O3 ./intention_repeater_max.cpp -o ./intention_repeater_max
+To compile your code: clang++ -O3 ./intention_repeater_max.cpp -o ./intention_repeater_max

+Please see the Example .cpp files for the basics of Multiplying Intention in memory, and to a file.

 To edit code I recommend Visual Studio Code.